Izabela88/walkers-website/documents/features/test_user_stories.md

     > - I want to edit my profile so that I can update my personal information.

-    - Profile page features the user's personal information, address details, upload photo, account settings.
+    - Profile page features the user's personal information, address details, upload photo, and account settings.
 The user is able to update each section.
 The page will be updated upon submitting the new information.

     ![pet sitter profile](/documents/petsitter-profile.png)